Collection: Current Weekly Auction - Closing Wednesday, February 4, 2026 at 11:30 pm Atlantic Time

 Lots marked with a "(C)" next to the lot number are on consignment.
 Accordingly a 15% buyer's premium will apply to those lots only.

-There are approximately 410 lots this week, so back up to our target lot level.
-The first 96 are listed tonight, with the balance to follow over the next 2 days.
+There are approximately 250 lots this week.
+The first 177 are posted tonight, with the balance to follow tomorrow.

 If you are new to the auction, please visit our FAQ page for a description of all the relevant terms and conditions.
 Please also note that all Canadian residents will be charged appropriate sales taxes based on where they reside.